César Farías

-César Alejandro Farías Acosta (born 7 March 1973) is a Venezuelan football manager, currently in charge of Ecuadorian club Aucas.
+César Alejandro Farías Acosta (born 7 March 1973) is a Venezuelan football manager.

 Farías is known for having coached Deportivo Táchira, Mineros de Guayana, Deportivo Anzoátegui and the Venezuelan U-20 team.
 He is the first and only manager to ever have taken Venezuela to the semi-final stage of the Copa America.
 In 2009, he was in charge of Venezuela's U-20 team as it qualified for the first time in its history to the FIFA U-20 World Cup.